DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 If you want to insert an unencoded value from a trusted source, use the `@Html.Raw` method.

-To insert user input into a JavaScript block, you need to first prepare the string using the `HttpUtility.JavaScriptStringEncode` and then insert this string into the script using `@Html.Raw`:
+Before you insert user input into a JavaScript block, you need to use the `HttpUtility.JavaScriptStringEncode` method to prepare the string and then call `@Html.Raw` to insert this string into the script:

 ```html
 <script>